 Water Haul Cast

 The roll cast is similar to the water haul in the sense that slack is not your friend.
 It differs in the fact that your line does not have to be downstream of you.
 The fly can be anywhere on the 180 degree plane in front of you.
 The water haul is a more accurate cast when targeting areas about 45 degrees in front of you, whereas the roll cast is able to target anywhere on the water in front of you depending on where your line is originating and can cast up to a 90 degree angle.
 The key factor in the roll cast is to drag the flies slowly back toward you.
 If you rush this process and pick the flies up off the water, additional slack will build up and make the cast impossible or much more difficult.
 A sharp flick from a high rod tip will send your flies directly at target as your line unfolds, softly landing your flies on the water.
-To learn more about the individual casts, and the conventional fly cast the videos from the Orvis Learning Center are unmatched and do an excellent job detailing the dos and do nots of each cast.
+To learn more about the individual casts, and the conventional fly cast check out our video below with the guys from Fish North Georgia for the best casts you'll need while fly fishing in North Georgia as well as the videos from the Orvis Learning Center that are unmatched and do an excellent job detailing the dos and do nots of each cast.
 Once we have our flies on the water, the drift is the next task to master.